Personal Protective Equipment

 Appropriate eye and face protection shall be provided to Iowa State University employees when exposed to eye or face hazards from flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases or vapors, or potentially injurious light radiation.
 Use of eye and face protection at Iowa State University will be governed by the requirements outlined in the OSHA Eye and Face Protection Standards, 29 CFR 1910.133.
-All eye and face protection must be approved by the American National Standards Institute, ANSI standard Z87.1-1989.
+All eye and face protection must be approved by the most current American National Standards Institute, ANSI standard Z87.1.

-Safety goggles are required in chemical handling and laboratory operations where there is potential for chemical fumes, splashes, mists, sprays, or dust exposure to the eyes.
+Safety goggles are required in chemical handling and operations where there is potential for chemical fumes, splashes, mists, sprays, or dust exposure to the eyes.

 Appropriate protective footwear shall be provided to Iowa State University employees when exposed to hazards of the foot such as crushing hazards caused by falling or rolling objects, objects piercing the sole, electrical shock hazards and chemical hazards.
 Use of these devices at Iowa State University will be governed by the requirements outlined in OSHA Occupational Foot Protection Standards, 29 CFR 1910.136.
-Safety shoes with protective toe caps and steel shanks in the sole must be approved by the American National Standards Institute, ANSI standard Z41-1991, to be used at Iowa State University.
+Safety shoes with protective toe caps and steel shanks in the sole must be approved by the most current American National Standards Institute, ANSI standard Z41, to be used at Iowa State University.
 Footwear used for chemical resistance must be constructed of elastomers resistant to the chemical used.

 Appropriate hand protection shall be provided to Iowa State University employees when exposed to hazards of the hand, such as skin absorption of harmful substances, severe cuts or lacerations, severe abrasions, punctures, chemical burns, thermal burns, and harmful temperature extremes.
 Use of hand protection at Iowa State University will be governed by the requirements outlined in OSHA Hand Protection Standards, 29 CFR 1910.138.
-Selection of appropriate hand protection shall be based on the hazards identified, level of protection needed, duration of use, dexterity required and fit.
+Selection of appropriate hand protection shall be based on the hazards identified, level of protection needed, duration of use, dexterity required, and fit.
 Elastomeric gloves used for chemical resistance must be constructed of elastomers resistant to the chemical used.

 Appropriate head protection shall be provided to Iowa State University employees when working in areas where head injuries could occur from falling objects, contact with stationary objects, or contact with electrical shock hazards.
 Use of head protection at Iowa State University will be governed by the requirements outlined in OSHA Head Protection Standards, 29 CFR 1910.135.
-All protective helmets must be approved by the American National Standards Institute, ANSI standard Z89.1-1986, to be used at Iowa State University.
+All protective helmets must be approved by the most current American National Standards Institute, ANSI standard Z89.1, to be used at Iowa State University.